FDA-MyStudies/UserReg-WS/readme.txt

 For deploy single module(if you want to do any change in code)
 ---------------------------
-gradlew :server:customModules:UserReg-WS:deployModule
+gradlew :server:modules:UserReg-WS:deployModule

 for production build
 ---------------
-1-gradlew cleanBuild deployApp -PdeployMode=prod
+Change the version on FdahpUserRegWSModule & build.gradle file in distribution folder 1-gradlew cleanBuild deployApp -PdeployMode=prod 2-gradlew -PdeployMode=prod :server:modules:UserReg-WS:distributions:Registration:distribution
-2-gradlew -PdeployMode=prod :server:customModules:UserReg-WS:distributions:Registration:distribution